isicheri/isicheri/README.md

 backend developer
 -----------------
-A backend developer with overs 2 years of experience, working and building myself by building application with technologies, love to contribute to projects.
+A backend developer with over 2 years experience. working and building myself by building application with technologies, love to contribute to projects and also a believer of the web3 world.

 *   🌍  I'm based in Nigeria